scriptituk/tv-test-card-maker/README-beta.md

 ## Summary

-Digital imitations of TV test patterns are plentiful but accurate high-resolution and vector graphic replicas quite scarce, and those produced by drawing tools cannot be altered because their master files are unavailable.
+Digital imitations of vintage TV test patterns are plentiful, but accurate high-resolution and vector graphic replicas are quite scarce, and those produced by drawing tools cannot be altered because of unavailable master files.

 This test card maker (TCM) recreates memorable TV test patterns with a high level of empirical accuracy.
-It exposes rendering parameters for customisation and enables custom elements – shapes, images and text – to be placed anywhere.
+It exposes rendering parameters for customisation and enables custom elements – shapes, images and text – to be superimposed anywhere.

-Hopefully TCM may prove useful to retro TV enthusiasts and the amateur TV community, and perhaps spark wider interest too.

 As a novel PostScript application,
-TCM demonstrates precision control of vector graphics creation and some interesting coding paradigms that add structure and facilitate pattern changes.
+TCM demonstrates precision control of vector graphics creation and some interesting coding paradigms that add structure and adaptability.

+Hopefully TCM may prove useful to retro TV enthusiasts and the amateur TV community, and perhaps spark wider interest as a framework for generic pattern generation.

 This project is dedicated to the memory of **Gordon J. King** whose technical writings inspired so many budding electronics enthusiasts – see [dedication](#in-memoriam).